 The Maya civilisation stretched from Mexico to Honduras and was the most dominant indigenous society in Mesoamerica.
 And while this ancient civilisation declined and eventually collapsed, the Maya people live on, largely in southern Mexico and Guatemala.
 Today, the physical remnants of these great cities can be found dotted across Central America.
-We invite you to explore some of the most impressive ruins and discover modern Maya communities.
+We invite you to explore our top 10 Mayan experiences; from impressive ruins to modern Maya communities!
 Contact us to organise a tailor-made holiday to this fascinating region.

 Tulum is one of the last inhabited cities built by the Maya.
 Its main temple overlooks the Caribbean on a clifftop with a backdrop to a white sandy beach.
 Did you know, Tulum is one of the most-visited Maya ruins thanks to its proximity to the popular Riviera Maya?
 So we recommend rising early to beat both the crowds and the heat.